Freshworks aims for nearly $9 billion valuation in US IPO – TechCrunch

-Freshworks disclosed on Monday that it is aiming for a valuation of up to $9 billion in its US initial public offering in which it is hoping to raise over $800 million.
+Freshworks disclosed on Monday that it is aiming for a valuation of up to $9 billion in its U.S. initial public offering, in which it is hoping to raise over $800 million.

 The California-based firm, which started its journey in India and rivals Salesforce, said it plans to sell 28.5 million shares at a price range of $28 to $32.
 If the firm is able to sell its shares at the top range, it will raise $912 million.
-Freshworks had originally filed paperworks for its IPO in late August, but hadn’t disclosed several figures.
+Freshworks had originally filed paperwork for its IPO in late August, but hadn’t disclosed several figures.

 The 11-year-old firm was last valued at $3.5 billion in a financing round in November 2019.
 The startup considered raising a pre-IPO round earlier this year at a valuation of over $5 billion but decided against it, a person familiar with the matter told TechCrunch.

-Freshworks, which counts Accel, Sequoia Capital India, Tiger Global, and CapitalG among its existing investors, develops and offers a variety of business software tools, from CRM to help-desk software.
-In recent years, it has built enterprise SaaS platform to give customers a set of integrated business tools and aggressively pursued broadening its products offering.
+Freshworks, which counts Accel, Sequoia Capital India, Tiger Global and CapitalG among its existing investors, develops and offers a variety of business software tools, from CRM to help-desk software.
+In recent years, it has built an enterprise SaaS platform to give customers a set of integrated business tools and aggressively pursued broadening its products offering.

-The startup, which has applied to list its shares on Nasdaq under the symbol FRSH, serves over 50,000 customers and its revenue in the first six months of the year grew to $169 million, up from $11 million during the same period last year.
+The startup, which has applied to list its shares on Nasdaq under the symbol FRSH, serves over 50,000 customers, and its revenue in the first six months of the year grew to $169 million, up from $111 million during the same period last year.
 At the same time, its net loss dropped to $9.8 million from $57 million a year ago.

 “First, based on industry research from International Data Corporation (IDC), we believe we have a large addressable market of approximately $120 billion,” the firm said in an updated S-1 filing on Monday.